radicle-dev/radicle.xyz/_guides/seeder.md

 is often set, such that all data on the network is stored and replicated.

 Second, we must set an external address for the node to be reached on the network.
-This address will be advertized to peers, allowing them to connect to your seed node.
+This address will be advertised to peers, allowing them to connect to your seed node.
 Generally, this will be a DNS name with port `8776`, for example `seed.mentharos.net:8776`.